Velthas/barcalculator/README.md

 ## Limitations

-As of the current moment, the program does not do a perfect job at calculating the prices of JST and JSQ, as those two particular ones work on a scale of their own: even though they will be influenced by the BAR Tiers, their price tends increases depending on how many rooms of the same type are sold, while also always fluctuating to be more expensive than the other smaller rooms.
+As of the current moment, the program does not do a perfect job at calculating the prices of JST and JSQ, as those two particular ones work on a scale of their own: even though they will be influenced by the BAR Tiers, their price increases depending on how many rooms of the same type are sold, while also always fluctuating to be more expensive than the other smaller rooms.

 The logic is not impossible to replicate and I believe I will eventually implement it, but before I do that I need to investigate how exactly the price changes happen to make sure everything works fine and dandy.